 “Lately it’s become hip to go gluten-free.
 Based on little or no evidence other than testimonials in the media, people have been switching to gluten-free diets to lose weight, boost energy, treat autism, or generally feel healthier.

 Expensive or not, you will find gluten-free alternatives nearly everywhere and people are willing to pay the price.
-And recently we have even written some posts on gluten-free sourdough:
+And recently we have tested a couple of gluten-free sourdough recipes:

 What is Gluten?